gravixlayer/gravix-cookbooks/README.md

   <a href="#" style="color: #06b6d4;">Discord</a>
 </p>

-# Gravix Layer Code Recipes
+# Gravix Layer Cookbooks

-Welcome to the ultimate collection of AI-powered code recipes for developers.
+Welcome to the ultimate collection of AI-powered cookbooks for developers.

-The Gravix Layer Code Recipes is your go-to resource for building cutting-edge AI applications with [Gravix Layer](https://gravixlayer.com/).
-Whether you're a seasoned developer or just starting your AI journey, these modular recipes will accelerate your development process.
+The Gravix Layer Cookbooks is your go-to resource for building cutting-edge AI applications with [Gravix Layer](https://gravixlayer.com/).
+Whether you're a seasoned developer or just starting your AI journey, these modular cookbooks will accelerate your development process.

 ## Why Gravix Layer?